One of the unique breeds out there is a Yorkshire Terrier, known as Yorkies, regarding dog breeds.

 To produce a Parti Yorkie requires breeding two parents with a recessive S-locus gene that usually manifests itself in white hair around your dog’s body.

 The problem is whether the Parti Yorkie is a purebred Yorkshire Terrier is still a matter of debate.
-Some breeders believed that a Yorkie was bred with another breed such as Maltese at some point in the lineage.
+Some breeders believed that a Yorkie was bred with another breed such as Maltese (read our article on how big Morkies get for more on this crossbreed) at some point in the lineage.
 That’s why it produces white hair.

 Despite all of the debates, the AKC recognizes the Parti Yorkie as an official Yorkshire Terrier breed official.
 Although, they might be disqualified from showing in conformation due to the nonstandard coat.